 4. Incline Curls

-It is one of the best exercises to train the long head biceps.
-This position will have your elbows down at your side’s behind you, which means your long head will be working from a stretched position.
+It is one of the best exercises for training the long-head biceps.
+In this position, your elbows are down at your sides behind you, which means your long head will be working from a stretched position.

 This exercise is performed on an incline bench set at an angle, which helps isolate the biceps and places less stress on the lower back compared to standing curls.